 Some haunts are in the middle of nowhere and the area might not have good cell reception.
 If your only source of a GPS is on your phone then you’re going to be in trouble if the reception drops out.
 Use a traditional GPS that relies on a satellite signal.
 With a GPS app, you’ll be eating up your cell phone data which can be expensive depending on your plan.

-A traditional GPS usually has more features such as points of interest and the ability to add favorites.
 We recommend Garmin.
 If you have two GPS devices then bring both.
 If one malfunctions then you’ll have a backup.
 But if you know where the haunt is and are familiar with the area then there’s no need for a GPS.

 DON’T FORGET YOUR CELL PHONE